https://1001recruittips.com

 Q: Will colleges give you free tickets to a game for an Unofficial Visit?

 A: Yes, during an Unofficial Visit, the institution may offer a maximum of three complimentary admissions (issued only through a pass list) to a home athletics event at any facility within a 30-mile radius of a member institution’s main campus, in which the institution’s intercollegiate team practices or competes.
-The three admissions allowed are for the prospective student-athlete and up …
+The three admissions allowed are for the prospective student-athlete and …

 Q: What’s the difference between an Official Visit and Unofficial Visit?

 A: Any visit to a college campus by a college-bound student-athlete or his or her parents paid for by the college is an “Official Visit.”
 Visits paid for by college-bound student-athletes or their parents are “Unofficial Visits.”
-During an Official Visit the college can pay for transportation to and from the college for the prospect, lodging and three meals per …
+During an Official Visit the college can pay for transportation to and from the college for the prospect, lodging and three meals …

 Q: If a coach invites you to camp, will they cover the cost?
 Does that count as an Official Visit?